 So again, like on the last tour, we begin our journey at the Alexanderplatz.

-This square is one of the largest and most important squares in Berlin, also because of Alfred Döblin’s legendary, impressionist novel Berlin Alexanderplatz from 1929, describing in a very deep and dense way the fate of the proletarian class in a metropolis between the two World Wars.
+This square is one of the largest and most important squares in Berlin, also due to Alfred Döblin’s legendary, impressionist novel Berlin Alexanderplatz from 1929 which describes in a very deep and dense way the fate of the proletarian class in a metropolis between the two World Wars.

 Since 1995, there is a sculpture by Ingeborg Hunzinger called Block der Frauen (Block of Women) honoring these more than brave women who stood up against the Nazi terror here at Rosenstraße.

-*Note In this article, I’m writing out some of the German names and places and you will notice that there are letters that might not exist in other languages:
+In this article, I’m writing out some of the German names and places, obviously.
+You will also notice that there are letters that might not exist in other languages.